 Putumayo began in 1975 as a Latin American handicraft shop in New York City, by then 23-year old founder Dan Storper.
 Dan majored in Latin American Studies, and on a trip to Colombia found himself in the Putumayo river valley where he fell in love with the indigenous handicrafts, people, and countryside.
 The company grew to seven shops and a wholesale business selling international handicrafts and women’s clothing to 600 boutiques.

 In 1999, Putumayo launched its children’s division, Putumayo Kids, with the ground-breaking release, World Playground.
 The album quickly became a staple in classrooms and homes around the world.
 After winning many Parents' Choice, National Parenting and other awards, Putumayo Kids has become known as the leading source of international music for children.
 In 2012, the company began creating and distributing cultural coloring books.
-Then in 2017 Putumayo Kids partnered with Barefoot Books and Secret Mountain Books to distribute select multicultural books and activity sets, and continues to expand its offerings.
+Then in 2017 Putumayo Kids partnered with Barefoot Books to distribute select multicultural books and activity sets, and continues to expand its offerings.
 Putumayo Kids is also proud to present a partnership with Enchanted Lion Books.

 As a long time fan of international folk art and photography, Dan was pleased to launch two greeting card collections in 2017.
 One collection features the artwork of Nicola Heindl which has also become recognizable on Putumayo’s album covers.
-Each of the Nicola Heindl greeting cards includes a free song download.
+Each of the Nicola Heindl greeting cards includes a free regional song download.
 The collection of world photography cards features the work of globe-trotting African-American photographer Emerson Matabele.
 In 2018, note cards by Brazilian block print artist José Francisco Borges and Louisiana Folk Artist William Hemmerling were added.
 The following year in 2019, London artist, Christopher Corr, and Louisiana's Cajun artist, George Rodrigue's art were added to the Putumayo Greeting card collection.